aws/aws-cdk-go/awscdk/awslogsdestinations/README.md

-# CDK Construct Libray for AWS XXX
+# AWS CloudWatch Logs Subscription Destination Library

 This library contains destinations for AWS CloudWatch Logs SubscriptionFilters.
 You can send log data to Kinesis Streams or Lambda Functions.